chefhaider/MScAI-notes/Deep Learning/Common Practices/dying relu.md

-The "dying ReLU problem" is an issue that occurs when training neural networks using the Rectified Linear Unit (ReLU) activation function.
 This problem arises when a large number of ReLU neurons become inactive and stop learning because they always output zero.

-### Understanding ReLU and the Problem
-The ReLU activation function is defined as:
-\[ \text{ReLU}(x) = \max(0, x) \]

-This means that if the input \( x \) is positive, the output is \( x \), and if the input \( x \) is negative, the output is 0.
-ReLU is popular because it helps mitigate the vanishing gradient problem and often leads to faster convergence during training.

-However, during training, if a neuron's weights are updated in such a way that the input to the ReLU is always negative, the neuron will always output zero.
-This situation is referred to as the neuron being "dead" because it doesn't contribute to the learning process anymore.
-This is problematic because:
-- **Information Loss:** Dead neurons do not contribute to the model's output, leading to a reduction in the model's capacity to learn complex patterns.
-- **Irreversible:** Once a neuron is dead, it can be difficult for it to become active again, especially if the gradient flowing back through it is zero.

 ### Causes
 1. **Large Learning Rates:** High learning rates can cause significant changes in weights, making it likely for neurons to end up in the negative input regime.